osandov/drgn/docs/advanced_usage.rst

 Some of drgn's behavior can be modified through environment variables:

+``DRGN_MAX_DEBUG_INFO_ERRORS``
+    The maximum number of individual errors to report in a :exc:`drgn.MissingDebugInfoError`.
+Any additional errors are truncated.
+The default is 5; -1 is unlimited.

 ``DRGN_USE_LIBKDUMPFILE_FOR_ELF``
     Whether drgn should use libkdumpfile for ELF vmcores (0 or 1).
 The default is 1 if drgn was built with libkdumpfile support.